Configure and Deploy Confluent Private Cloud Gateway using Docker

 The fencing filter in Confluent Gateway is a route-level filter that allows you to control the traffic flow on a specific route.
 It supports two fencing scopes:

 • ALL: Blocks all requests on the specified route.
-This is useful for scenarios such as maintenance windows or when you want to temporarily disable access to a route.
+Useful for scenarios such as maintenance windows or when you want to temporarily disable access to a route.

 • NONE: Allows all requests on the specified route.